 Because of SMC's effective floodplain and stormwater management and flood hazard mitigation activities, flood damage has decreased.
 At the same time, home and business owners can and are taking proactive steps to reduce flooding and potential flood damages.
 See below for how you can prevent flooding.

-  Partnerships with local jurisidictions and state and federal agencies continue to play a key role in flood damage reduction across Lake County but more still needs to be done.
-SMC is working to enhance its rain gauge network to capture more floodprone areas in order to monitor rainfall and local river/stream heights.
+Partnerships with local jurisdictions and state and federal agencies continue to play a key role in flood damage reduction across Lake County but more still needs to be done.
+SMC is working to enhance its rain gauge network to capture more flood prone areas in order to monitor rainfall and local river/stream heights.
 Flood hazard mitigation activities, mainly voluntary floodplain buyouts and elevations, will continue as funding becomes available.
 Lastly, restudying and updating floodplain maps are being modeled as funding becomes available.

 How You Can Prevent Flooding

 Many homeowners know when and under what circumstances their homes will be susceptible to flooding based on past history and have already taken certain precautions.
 For new homeowners in flood-prone areas, here are some considerations before the next flood:

 - Before you purchase a home, the home seller must disclose any information related to flooding or sewer back-ups per the State of Illinois.